 - Have hired or about to hire employees (including household ones)

-- Have changed the structure of your business (i.e. switch from sole proprietorship to incorporated)
+- Have changed the structure of your business (i.e. switched from sole proprietorship to incorporated)

-Not sure if you are a sole proprietor?
-Read our blog post about common handmade business structures here: Choosing the right structure for your handmade business »
+Not exactly sure if you are a sole proprietor or something else?
+We break down the most common small business structures here: Choosing the right structure for your small maker business »

 How do I apply for an EIN?